Join CAST’s dynamic research and development team and help build and shape CAST's innovation research agenda!

 - Ability to mentor, support and develop early career scientists.

-- Existing and strong relationships with relevant funders, collaborators, supporting organizations.
+- Experience in grant writing at the federal and/or foundation level, including existing and strong relationships with relevant funders, collaborators, supporting organizations.

 - Excellent verbal and written communication skills: listening, asking questions, expressing ideas, decision making, resolving conflict, writing, and presenting.

-- Specific content expertise in one or more of the following: literacy, STEM, affect/motivation, online learning, assessment, K-12 education, early childhood education, postsecondary education, accessible instructional materials, technology-supported education.
+- Specific content expertise in one or more of the following: literacy, STEM, affect/motivation, self-regulated learning, online learning, assessment, K-12 education, early childhood education, postsecondary education, accessible instructional materials, technology-supported education.

-- Knowledge of diverse learners: students with disabilities, specific disability categories, English language learners, children from low SES backgrounds.
+- Knowledge of diverse learners: students with disabilities, specific disability categories, learners from low SES backgrounds and English language learners.

 Technical Skill Qualifications